hellhound/django-fbauth-templatetag/README.md

 </html>
 ```

+Configure the `FBAUTH_FACEBOOK_APP_ID` variable in you `settings` module with
+you Facebook app ID.

 Configure the `FBAUTH_REDIRECT_URL` variable in your `settings` module with the
 url that should be receiving the access token from facebook.
 Sometimes it's more
 convinient to put it inside the `__init__` module of your app so that you can
 take advantage of Django's `reverse` function.

+There's also a `FBAUTH_FACEBOOK_LOCALEL` variable which you can use to specify
+an ISO-15897 (also know as POSIX locale) locale for the Facebook API.
+Users of
+your project will see the Facebook UI translated in the locale you specify.
+The
+default locale is `en_US`.

 E.g.